U Medvidku is a traditional Czech beer hall style pub, located close to both the Old Town Square

 The original feel of the U Medvidku brewery remains to this day.
-This is a straight forward Czech pub, with several drinking areas, and large enough to accommodate several hundred people.
+This is a straight forward Czech pub, with various drinking areas, and it is large enough to accommodate several hundred people.

-The interior is standard for a Czech pub - wood furnishings and white-washed walls.
-The U-shaped bar with barman and gleaming brass beer pumps provide an interesting focal point.
+The interior is standard for a Czech pub - wooden furnishings and white-washed walls.
+The U-shaped bar replete with gleaming brass beer pumps is a focal point.

 Other than some questionable wine and a few hard spirits, there is very little else!
 This is a real beer-drinkers pub.

 If you don't like beer and you don't like smoke, don't come.
 There is little or no music, but there is plenty of good pub atmosphere provided by the crowd.
-It is generally busy every night of the week.
+It is generally busy every afternoon and every night of the week.